Back to map

 Location and Context

 The Britannia Hotel sits on Meyrick Road, close to Bournemouth town centre and a short walk from the seafront.
-The hotel is part of the Britannia Hotels chain, one of the UK's largest budget hotel groups.
-Like many Britannia properties, it has been contracted by the Home Office to provide temporary accommodation for asylum seekers awaiting a decision on their claims.
+It is part of the Britannia Hotels chain, one of the UK's largest budget hotel groups and among those most frequently named in coverage of the asylum-hotel programme.

 Estimated Cost Breakdown